inaxeon/Pm5644RomParser/README.md

 The R-Y and B-Y components only contain half of the horizontal resolution of the luminance component and need to be stretched before composing the final image.

-The bars on the left are the colourburst.
+The long vertical bars on the far left are the colourburst.